Current Project Details

 The OrPATS Project has developed a network of training sites which model evidence-based instructional strategies.
 These training sites provide a system to build state and local capacity to serve students with ASD in a variety of settings across all ages.
 This proactive approach allows for individualizing services for students with ASD while modeling a system that can be replicated in other classrooms.
 Training sites have been effectively used since 2003 as a vehicle to train school district staff in evidence-based instructional strategies.

-- Initial training focuses on behavioral methodologies (discrete trial training, pivotal response training and teaching within functional routines), the intent of the training site classrooms is to provide a setting to demonstrate and train staff in a variety of evidence-based strategies.
+- Initial training focuses on behavioral methodologies (discrete trial training, pivotal response training and teaching within functional routines), the intent of the training sites are to provide a setting to demonstrate and train staff in a variety of evidence-based strategies.
 Training sites keep abreast of current research in the field of autism and implement strategies that are effective for students.

 - Regional ASD Consultants collaborate with the training sites to provide training and follow-up to a broader audience within their region.

 - Conduct an on-going evaluation using student outcome data, Autism Commission’s ASD Program Self-Assessment, fidelity of implementation data and other data as appropriate.

 Oregon State-wide Service Model

 - Collaborate on implementation of the Oregon State-wide Service Model and the recommendations of the Oregon ASD Commission Report.